 This spot is custom-made for SEO and, with the 220 characters and spaces allowed (more with Mobile), you can pack a powerful punch.

 This is not the place to put phrases like “Open to Network” or “Seeking Opportunities in XYZ”.
 People are not likely to search these terms and they use up precious space for keywords.
-Move those to your Summary section.
+Move those to your About section.

 Here’s an example of a keyword-rich professional headline: